telerik/winforms-docs/cloud-integration/google-cloud/translation.md

 ---
-title: Google Cloud Translation API
+title: Translation API
-page_title: Google Cloud Translation API
+page_title: Translation API
 slug: common-google-cloud-translation
 position: 4
 ---

-# Google Cloud Cognitive Services
+# Cognitive Services

 Cognitive computing or cognitive services are platforms that are powered by artificial intelligence and signal processing.
 These services provide you with the possibility to directly use different scientific breakthroughs such as machine learning, natural language processing and speech/vision recognition.